CatchTheTornado/askql/README.md

 Nice!

-5. Write first query
+5. Write a first query, it can be multi-liner.
+First step:
-   A query can be a multiliner!
-   For that we write first:

 `.editor`

-and as second we write the first query:
+second step, we write the query:

 ```
 query {